google/mtail/docs/index.md

-mtail - extract whitebox monitoring data from application logs for collection into a timeseries database
+mtail - extract internal monitoring data from application logs for collection into a timeseries database
 ========================================================================================================

 `mtail` is a tool for extracting metrics from application logs to be exported